Turkey to expel US envoy and nine others, Erdogan says | Law-Order

 In a joint statement on Oct.
 18, the ambassadors of Canada, Denmark, France, Germany, the Netherlands, Norway, Sweden, Finland, New Zealand and the United States called for a just and speedy resolution to Kavala's case, and for his "urgent release".
 They were summoned by the foreign ministry, which called the statement irresponsible.
 "I gave the necessary order to our foreign minister and said what must be done: These 10 ambassadors must be declared persona non grata (undesirable) at once.
 You will sort it out immediately," Erdogan said in a speech in the northwestern city of Eskisehir.

 "They will know and understand Turkey.
 The day they do not know and understand Turkey, they will leave," he said to cheers from the crowd.
-The U.S. and French embassies and the White House and U.S. State Department did not immediately respond to requests for comment.
+The U.S. and French embassies and the White House did not immediately respond to requests for comment.
+A U.S. State Department spokesperson said it was aware of the reports and was seeking clarity from the Turkish Ministry of Foreign Affairs.

 Erdogan has said previously that he plans to meet U.S. President Joe Biden at a summit of the Group of 20 (G20) major economies in Rome next weekend.
 One diplomatic source said de-escalation was possible given Turkey has now made its stance very clear, and given the potential diplomatic fallout from such a move ahead of the G20 summit and the U.N. climate summit in Glasgow starting at the end of the month.